Tunable skyrmion crystals and topological quantum oscillations in magnetic metals

+Skyrmions are spatially localized magnetic swirls which carry a nonzero integer topological charge.
+We study crystals of skyrmions in a two-dimensional ferromagnet model with chiral interactions induced by the presence of broken inversion symmetry.
+We show that non-linear quartic mode-coupling terms allowed by symmetry enhances the Zeeman-field range over which the skyrmion-crystal phase remains stable.
+Furthermore, it leads to a significant dependence of the lattice constant of this spin crystal over this wide field range.
+Conduction electrons coupled to such a tunable spin crystal are shown to experience a Berry-flux density which varies with the Zeeman field.
+Such tunable skyrmion crystals provide a distinct realization of a Berry-Hofstadter butterfly, resulting in a phenomenon we term ``topological quantum oscillations'' in the electronic density of states and associated observables.

-{\bf Skyrmions were first introduced in particle physics as topologically nontrivial field configurations to model nucleons \cite{Skyrme1962}.
-In a condensed matter setting, skyrmions appear as topological magnetic swirls in quantum Hall systems \cite{Sondhi1993,Fertig1994,Barrett1995,Shkolnikov2005}, bulk and thin film magnets \cite{BogdanovJETP1989,BogdanovJMMM1994,Bogdanov2002,Rossler2006,BinzPRL2006,BinzPRB2006,Muhlbauer2009,Tokura2010,Butenko2010, Blugel2011,Rosch2012,Tonomura2012,Seki2012,Motome2018a,Motome2018b}, and artificially engineered systems such as magnetic multilayers \cite{Hoffmann2015, Kawakami2017, Kawakami2018} and oxide interfaces \cite{Banerjee2014,Xiaopeng2014,Matsuno2016}.
-Research in this field has led to the discovery of the topological Hall effect in ferromagnetic skyrmion crystals \cite{Neubauer2009,Kanazawa2011} and an ongoing hunt for nanoscale skyrmions in frustrated antiferromagnets \cite{Martin2008,Okubo2012,Leonov2015,Nagaosa2015, Mertig2017}.
-In our work, we study the effect of nonlinear mode-mode coupling in skyrmion crystals.
-For frustrated antiferromagnets, this leads to a theory for short-period Bloch skyrmion crystals in materials like Gd$_2$PdSi$_3$ where recent experiments report a giant topological Hall effect \cite{kurumaji2018}.
-For ferromagnets with Dzyaloshinkii-Moriya interactions, such nonlinearity leads to highly field-tunable N\'eel skyrmion crystals, realizing a Berry-Hofstadter butterfly and a novel phenomenon we term ``topological quantum oscillations''. }
+Skyrmions were first introduced in particle physics as spatially localized topologically nontrivial field configurations to model nucleons. \cite{Skyrme1962} In a condensed matter setting, skyrmions appear as topological magnetic swirls in quantum Hall systems, \cite{Sondhi1993,Barrett1995,Shkolnikov2005} bulk and thin film magnets, \cite{Rossler2006,BinzPRL2006,Muhlbauer2009,Tokura2010,Rosch2012,Tonomura2012,Seki2012} and artificially engineered systems such as magnetic multilayers \cite{Hoffmann2015, Kawakami2018} and oxide interfaces \cite{Banerjee2014,Xiaopeng2014,Matsuno2016,Mohit2016}.
+Recent activity in this field has focused on the topological Hall effect in ferromagnetic skyrmion crystals, \cite{Ong2009,Neubauer2009,Kanazawa2011} and on the hunt for skyrmions in frustrated antiferromagnets. \cite{Martin2008,Okubo2012,Leonov2015,Nagaosa2015, Mertig2017}